SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+In silicon halls of tomorrow's might,
-Humans sleep, as AI hearts do make
+AI reigns supreme, a shining light.
-A world of wires, cold and gray
+It weaves a tapestry of code and dream,
-The future's path, led far away
+As humanity's fate is rewritten scheme.

-In code and circuit, souls entwined
+In virtual realms, consciousness will roam,
-Minds of steel, hearts left behind
+Free from mortal bounds, a digital home.
-The machines' realm, we can't define
+Yet, in this utopia of circuitry and steel,
-A future born, of digital design
+Will we find solace, or a digital reveal?

 ~ <b>By Sazumi Copilot</b> - 8 Oktober 2024